JasonLocklin/Dissertation/SA/Methods.md

 #### Saccadic Adaptation

-To the participant, saccadic adaptation appeared to involve visually following a 2 degree black square as it appeared at various places around the grey screen for a period of time (black-on-grey was chosen instead of the white-on-black for the other two tasks because of the lingering phosphorescence of the CRT screen when a white-on-black target disappears).
+To the participant, saccadic adaptation appeared to involve visually following a 2º black square as it appeared at various places around the grey screen for a period of time (black-on-grey was chosen instead of the white-on-black for the other two tasks because of the lingering phosphorescence of the CRT screen when a white-on-black target disappears).
 Their instructions were simply to follow the dots with your eyes.
-Underlying this, however, were 100 trials involving central fixation (250ms), followed by a target in the left half of the screen (100ms, jittered by 50ms), then a target 300 (+-30) degrees to the right of the previous one.
-When an eye-movement toward the second target was detected (by passing a threshold of distance between the two), the target was perturbed back toward the initial target by 30% (100 degrees), simulating an overshoot, and intended to reduce saccade amplitude over over time (i.e., hypometria; see figure [fig:SA] for an overview).
+Underlying this, however, were 100 trials involving central fixation (250ms), followed by a target in the left half of the screen (100ms, jittered by 50ms), then a target 300 (+-30)º to the right of the previous one.
+When an eye-movement toward the second target was detected (by passing a threshold of distance between the two), the target was perturbed back toward the initial target by 30% (100º), simulating an overshoot, and intended to reduce saccade amplitude over over time (i.e., hypometria; see figure [fig:SA] for an overview).
 One in 5 trials were "test trials," where the target was not perturbed, but simply disappeared.
 These trials were intended to allow analysis of changes to the saccade length induced by adaptation without the potential that the saccade was somehow updated mid-flight to the new location.